TrinityCore/tc-wiki/install/Core-Installation.md

 If you still have any problem, check:

-- Updating or starting with TrinityCore issues, Trouble with your TrinityCore Install / Readme 1st / FAQs
+- Updating or starting with TrinityCore issues, trouble with your TrinityCore Install / Readme 1st / FAQs
-- Ask help on the Forum
+- Ask for help on the forum
-- If you still have problems, you can try to ask help on IRC, but remember it's not real time 24/7 support, most of people there lives on GMT and they can be sleeping or working.
+- Ask for help on [Discord](https://discord.com/invite/FrWA3F9K?utm_source=Discord%20Widget&utm_medium=Connect)/IRC, but remember it's not real time 24/7 support, most of people there lives on GMT and they can be sleeping or working.